-At times, when you are immersed in a book, a movie, or a conversation, the experience transports you to a different place and time.
+When you are immersed in a book, a movie, or a conversation, the experience sometimes transports you to a different place and time.

-And when you return, the way you see the world changes — perhaps slightly, but permanently.
+And when you return, the way you see the world slightly changes.

 Each time it happens to me, words will crisscross my mind like meteor showers.

-I then patiently arrange them into strings of sentences, ones that I hope will benefit others.
+I then patiently arrange them into strings of insights that others can practically use to move forward.

 Eleven things about me